chuckmeyer/pandoc-resume/markdown/chuckmeyer-resume.md

 vertical -- from FinTech to gaming to government.

 I am a builder who is fascinated with other builders.
-When I am excited about a technology or company, that excitement shows through in everything I do.
+When I am excited about a technology or
+ company, that excitement shows through in everything I do.

 ACCOMPLISHMENTS
 ---------------

-- Established a [Developers Portal](https://developers.boldpeguin.com) for Bold Penguin's dev community
+- Established a [Developers Portal](https://developers.boldpeguin.com) for Bold Penguin's developer community
 - Maintained a social media presence and monitored relevant hashtags for AWS CloudFormation (@chuckm and @awscloudformer)
 - Co-created the open source [cfn-lint](https://github.com/aws-cloudformation/cfn-python-lint) CloudFormation linter